anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_examples_anonymizing_sampling.md

 anchor -is -il 20 -on -t convert
 ```

-{% include tip.html content="This method is valid for any [predefined task](/user_guide_predefined_tasks.html), whether copying, converting, resizing etc." %}
+{% include tip.html content="This approach is valid for any [predefined task](/user_guide_predefined_tasks.html), whether copying, converting, resizing etc." %}

 ### The `anonymize` predefined task

 Alternatively, the `anonymize` [predefined-task](/user_guide_predefined_tasks.html#file-copying--conversion) is similar to the `copy` task, but will automatically anonymize the names.

-The `-is` option must be included when the `-il` option is also present.
+For fully random selection, the `-is` option must be included when the `-il` option is also present.
 Otherwise it is unneeded, as the inputs will always be randomized internally within the task.

 ```none
 anchor -t anonymize			# anonymize all the inputs anchor -is -il 0.3 -t anonymize		# anonymize 30% of the inputs
 ```

-{% include warning.html content="This approach is valid only for copying files" %}
+{% include warning.html content="This approach is valid **only** for copying files" %}

 {% include links.html %}